241 comments

 Shot on Nexus 6 - you may start noticing nicer pictures on this blog from now on.

-Although the $20 per month base price was double that of Republic Wireless, I found the specs tantalizing because the Google Phone service works virtually worldwide with no roaming charges.
+Although the $20 per month base price was not the absolute lowest fare out there, I found the specs tantalizing because the Google Phone service works virtually worldwide with no roaming charges.
 That is right – in 120 countries, you get seamless voice, text and data at the same price as you do in the US:

 Google Fi Pricing: